 Graduate Program Faculty Information

-The graduate program is distinguished by faculty who are active authors and scholars in music and human learning.
-They are members of the editorial boards of the Journal of Research in Music Education (Robert Duke, Eugenia Costa-Giomi and Judith Jellison), Bulletin of the Council for Research in Music Education and Psychomusicology (Robert Duke), Journal of Music Therapy (Judith Jellison) and Texas Music Education Research (Robert Duke, Judith Jellison and Suzanne Pence), as well as authors of Silver Burdett Making Music (Hunter March, Judith Jellison and Robert Duke) and Mastery for Strings (Laurie Scott).
+The graduate program is distinguished by faculty who are leading authors and scholars in Music Education, Therapy and Psychology.
+They include current and former members of the editorial boards of the Journal of Research in Music Education (Robert Duke, Judith Jellison and Amy Simmons), the Journal of Music Therapy (Judith Jellison), the Bulletin of the Council for Research in Music Education and Psychomusicology (Robert Duke), and Texas Music Education Research (Robert Duke, Judith Jellison, Laurie Scott, Amy Simmons, and Suzanne Pence), as well as authors of the popular texts Intelligent Music Teaching, The Habits of Musicianship, and Brain Briefs (Robert Duke), Including Everyone (Judith Jellison), and From the Stage to the Studio and Mastery for Strings (Laurie Scott), and Silver Burdett Making Music (Hunter March, Judith Jellison, and Robert Duke).